-In the event of a sale, lease, transfer, exclusive license, conveyance or other disposition of all or substantially all of the Company's assets or all or substantially all of the Company's intellectual property (unless at least a majority of the then outstanding redeemable convertible preferred stock, 65% of the then outstanding shares of Series C redeemable convertible preferred stock and 60% of the then outstanding shares of Series B redeemable convertible preferred stock, 65% of the then outstanding redeemable convertible preferred stock, 65% of the then outstanding redeemable convertible preferred stock, 65% of the then outstanding shares of Series B redeemable convertible preferred stock holders and 60% of the then outstanding Series B redeemable convertible preferred stock holders elect otherwise), or the liquidation, dissolution or winding up of the Company (each, a "Liquidation Event"), holders of Series C redeemable convertible preferred stock shall be entitled to receive, prior and in preference to the holders of Series B redeemable convertible preferred stock, Series 1 redeemable convertible preferred stock, common stock and any other class of capital stock ranking junior to the Series C redeemable convertible preferred stock, an amount equal to the original purchase price plus any accrued but unpaid dividends minus any Special Distribution (as defined in the Company's Fifth Amended and Restated Certificate of Incorporation, as amended) (the "Series C Liquidation Preference Amount").
-Notwithstanding the foregoing, in no event shall the Series C Liquidation are not sufficient to pay the Series C Liquidation Preference Amount, the assets will be distributed ratably among the holders of the Series C redeemable convertible preferred stock in proportion to the full amount of the Series C Liquidation Preference Amount of the
+In the event of a sale, lease, transfer, exclusive license, conveyance or other disposition of all or substantially all of the Company's assets or all or substantially all of the Company's intellectual property (unless at least a majority of the then outstanding redeemable convertible preferred stock, 65% of the then outstanding shares of Series C redeemable convertible preferred stock and 60% of the then outstanding shares of Series B redeemable convertible preferred stock elect otherwise), or the acquisition of the Company by another entity, group or person (unless at least a majority of the then outstanding redeemable convertible preferred stock, 65% of the then outstanding Series C redeemable convertible preferred stock holders and 60% of the then outstanding Series B redeemable convertible preferred stock holders elect otherwise), or the liquidation, dissolution or winding up of the Company (each, a "Liquidation Event"), holders of Series C redeemable convertible preferred stock shall be entitled to receive, prior and in preference to the holders of Series B redeemable convertible preferred stock, Series A redeemable convertible preferred stock, Series 1 redeemable convertible preferred stock, common stock and any other class of capital stock ranking junior to the Series C redeemable convertible preferred stock, an amount equal to the original purchase price plus any accrued but unpaid dividends minus any Special Distribution (as defined in the Company's Fifth Amended and Restated Certificate of Incorporation, as amended) (the "Series C Liquidation Preference Amount").
+Notwithstanding the foregoing, in no event shall the Series C Liquidation Preference Amount as a result of Special Distributions.
+If the assets of the Company available for distribution upon liquidation are not sufficient to pay the Series C Liquidation Preference Amount, the assets will be distributed ratably among the holders of the Series C redeemable convertible preferred stock in proportion to the full amount of the Series C Liquidation

 After the payment of the Series C Liquidation Preference Amount to the holders of Series C redeemable convertible preferred stock, holders of Series B redeemable convertible preferred stock shall be entitled to receive, prior and in preference to the holders of Series A redeemable convertible preferred stock, Series 1 redeemable convertible preferred stock, common stock and any other class of capital stock ranking junior to the Series B redeemable convertible preferred stock, an amount equal to the original purchase price plus any accrued but unpaid dividends minus any Special Distribution (the "Series B Liquidation Preference Amount").
-Notwithstanding the foregoing, in no event shall the Series B Liquidation Preference Amount as a result of Special Distributions.
+Notwithstanding the foregoing, in no event shall the Series B Liquidation Preference Amount be a negative amount as a result of Special Distributions.
 If the assets of the Company available for distribution upon liquidation are not sufficient to pay the Series B Liquidation Preference Amount, the assets will be distributed ratably among the holders of the Series B redeemable convertible preferred stock in proportion to the full amount of the Series B Liquidation Preference Amount such holder is otherwise entitled to receive.